xXleowXx/gitlab-charts/doc/charts/gitlab/kas/index.md

 [deprecated](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3843) in GitLab 15.8, and will be removed in GitLab 17.0.
 Enable TLS via the [global KAS attribute](../../globals.md#tls-settings-1) instead.

+1. Create the certificate authority and certificates that your `kas` pods will trust.
+1. Configure your chart to use the trusted certificates.
+1. Configure (Redis for TLS][https://docs.gitlab.com/charts/charts/globals.html#specifying-secure-redis-scheme-ssl]

 Prerequisites:

 - Use [GitLab 15.5.1 or later](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/101571#note_1146419137).